How much does it cost to enter?

 When do I send samples and how many bottles do you need?

-On Wednesday 28 June, entries will be confirmed by post to NZ entrants and by email to overseas entrants.
-This will include an invoice for entry fees, instructions for sending sample bottles and labels to apply to sample bottles.
+On Tuesday 26 June, entries will be confirmed by email.
+This communication will include an invoice for entry fees, instructions for sending sample bottles and labels to be printed to apply to sample bottles.

-4 sample bottles are required for judging each 750ml wine.
-6 sample bottles are required for judging each 375ml wine.
-For more detail around non-vintage wines, lot numbers, packaging formats, temporary labels, second bottling and closures, please refer to points 26 to 41 in the T&C.
+Four sample bottles are required for judging each 750ml wine.
+Siz sample bottles are required for judging each 375ml wine.
+For more detail around non-vintage wines, lot numbers, packaging formats, temporary labels, second bottling and closures, please refer to points 31 to 44 in the T&C.

 What if I enter but sell my wine before judging so don’t have the minimum required volume?